datastackacademy/data-engineering-101/week_2/ep1/README.md

 - Boolean Type: 	bool
 - Binary Types: 	bytes, bytearray, memoryview

-'Boolean' types can only have two values, "True" or "False".

 All primitive types include members (or methods) that perform various actions.
 For example the `str` type has methods to capitalizing (upper case), lower case, search for phrases within the string, or replace phrases.
 Let's take a look at some of the `str` members.